johnny97wcg/Robotic_Laser_Surgery/README.md

 - **/src/matlab_codes** folder hosts all the matlab functions and scripts, and this is the folder that needs to be set as 'current folder' in matlab.

 - **/src/moveit** folder includes the c++ file for moveitNavigation node, this is the program that communicates with matlab and send goals to the robot joint trajectory.

+- **/src/Laser_Control_Module** serial communication packet that enable laser activation from computer, given by Benjamin Gillette.
+The laser_control_model subfolder shows the code stored in the arduino, and the pyarduino subfolder includes python scripts for testing.

 ### Initial Setup
 clone this git repo locally, setup catkin workspace, and source the path